— SUITABLE FOR PURE VEGETARIAN FOOD —

 Soak the dal in water for about 30 minutes; drain off water and put in a pressure cooker.
 Add ½ tsp turmeric powder and 5 cups water; pressure cook at highest heat for 1 whistle then at lowest heat cook for 30 minutes.
 Open cooker, check if the dal is well cooked and looks mushy—cook more if required.
 Add 6 tsp classic sambar podi, mash and churn the dal thoroughly, and keep aside.

-In a saucepan start heating the tamarind water and ½ cup water.
+In a saucepan start heating the tamarind water—from Step1—and ½ cup water.
 Add the vegetable pieces and 2 green chili (slit), and cook till vegetables are soft.
-Add 2 tsp powdered jaggery—optional—and salt (to taste).
+Put the contents of pressure cooker—from Step2—and salt (to taste)*.
 Stir well and cook in high heat till the curry consistency is right.
 The sambar should be a thin curry.

 Heat 1 Tbs coconut oil in a small pan or karahi.
 Add 1 tsp mustard seed and when popping starts, add 4 red chili (whole), 2 pinch asafetida, 20 curry leaf, 8 shallots.
-When the shallots are light brown, pour this onto the dal.
+When the shallots are light brown, pour everything into the dal.
 Mix well.
 Garnish with chopped coriander leaves.